kelechi055/colorstack-ai-resume-review-discord-bot/README.md

 ### Usage Statistics Command

-Administrators can view these statistics using the `!stats` command in Discord, which displays:
+Administrators can view these statistics using the `!resumestats` command in Discord, which displays:

 - Total number of resume reviews processed
 - Average scores across all resume sections